How Much RAM Do You Need for Your Computer & What Does it Do?

 RAM, or Random Access Memory, is system memory that only stores data when the computer is powered on.
 You can think of RAM as the PC's short-term memory.
 All data for active applications being used on a computer are stored in the system's RAM.
 That is why having more RAM allows you to do more tasks at once on your PC.

-It is important to remember that when talking about computers, storage and memory are two different concepts.
+It is important to remember that when talking about computers, data storage and memory are two different concepts.
 Storage is related to components such as a hard drive or solid-state drive that store significant amounts of long-term data.
 Hard drives will not lose any data when a machine is powered on and off.
 Additionally, reading data from a storage component like a hard drive takes much longer than an application using data stored in system memory or RAM.
 To put it plainly, storage is long term and memory is short term.
 RAM is always considered memory, not storage.

 Tips to Remember